monesidn/dmonesi-utils/README.md

+# dmonesi-utils
-This repository contains multiple packages providing common Typescript utilities for miscellaneous project.
+A single repository holding many sub packages to host utilities I use daily.
+This repository contains multiple packages providing common Typescript utilities for miscellaneous project and environments.

-Packages are splitted so they have minimum impact on project dependencies.
-Example: aws-amplify and aws-mobx-amplify are two different packages because the latter also requires mobx to a be available but the former not.
+I organized packages to have minimum impact on project dependencies.
+This means that `dmonesi-utils.aws-amplify` - depending on package `aws-amplify` from NPM - and `aws-mobx-amplify` - depending on package `aws-amplify` and `mobx` from NPM - are two kept aside.

+This is still a very early stage project, I will update it in the future.